Thrashin': Plot

 Corey Webster is an amateur skateboarder from out of town who is staying in Los Angeles with friends in hopes of competing and winning a downhill competition for which he has been training.
 During his stay in LA, he falls for a beautiful blonde named Chrissy, who happens to be the younger sister of Hook, the leader of "The Daggers," a tough punk rock skateboard gang in the Los Angeles/Venice Beach areas.
 Chrissy is not a Dagger but has come from her home in Indiana to stay with her brother in L.A. for the summer.

-Corey and his crew, "The Ramp Locals," often have confrontations throughout the film because of Corey's disobedience to Hook when asked not to come around or call Chrissy again.
+Corey and his crew, "The Ramp Locals," often have confrontations throughout the film because of Corey's defiance of Hook when asked not to come around or call Chrissy again.
 Chrissy, however, can choose her relationships and has the opposite interest.
 Corey disobeys and is chased by The Daggers on a skateboard through city streets and a parking garage.
 He barely escapes by boarding a bus and exiting through the back door and onto the roof while the rival gang members search the bus cabin.
 Upset at Corey, The Daggers find The Ramp Locals' half-pipe and burn it to the ground, thus creating more drama between the two skate crews.

 After an earlier confrontation, Corey and Hook meet up that night at the "Dagger house" (a punk rock house overrun with Daggers and graffiti, quite typical in the 1980s throughout Los Angeles communities).
 The rivals joust in the Bronson Canyon ditch until Corey is injured and the police arrive.
-With Corey's arm broken, he is convinced he cannot compete in the downhill and places blame on Chrissy, who wasn't there to assist him in his time of need; she left with the Daggers as the police were arriving, but in protest reminds him that she had begged him not to engage in the duel in the first place.
+With Corey's arm broken, he is convinced he cannot compete in the downhill and places blame on Chrissy, who fled with the Daggers as the police were arriving, but in protest reminds him that she had begged him not to engage in the duel in the first place.
 As Chrissy drives away, Corey runs outside to try to make up with her, but she doesn't hear him behind her.
 An emotionally upset Chrissy arrives at the Daggers' house, tells her brother she is returning to Indiana and asks to be driven to the bus station in the morning; she goes upstairs to pack.
 Later, Corey skates over to the Daggers' house looking for Chrissy.
 Still, Hook's girlfriend tells him that she has already taken Chrissy to the bus station, that she doesn't have a phone number, and that Chrissy was crying inconsolably when she returned.
 These are all lies; Chrissy is still upstairs packing.
 Later that night, Chrissy and her brother have a heart-to-heart about his protectiveness of her as he drives her to the bus station, where she gets on the bus to Indiana.